 - On My Wife and Kids, Claire breaks up with her Christian abstinence-practising boyfriend, who her father approves of, for a gang banger who goes by "1040 EZ".

 - Frasier's feud with his Sitcom Arch-Nemesis Cam Winston winds up their respective single parents to the point that they decide to play a prank on them by pretending to be going out.
 They succeed in getting their sons to make up, but hint that they're not planning on breaking up right away... (although they appear to have done so by the next episode, of course).

 - Shortpacked!.
 Poor, poor Leslie.
 Robin does eventually develop feelings for her, and by series end, they are married with three kids.

 - The Moral Orel episode "Closeface" had the lesbian couple Stephanie and Kim.
 Turns out Kim was using this trope all along, breaking Stephanie's heart.
 And it turns out one of the persons they shocked, Stephanie's father Rev. Putty, saw right though it as well and felt bad for Stephanie.

-- On American Dad!, Hayley once dated an illegal immigrant just to tick off Stan.
+- Hayley once dated an illegal immigrant just to tick off Stan.
 Stan winds up hiring her boyfriend for his factory, however, and Hayley, annoyed that he isn't spending any time with her anymore, calls immigration on him and his family.

 - In another episode she tries to freak out her parents by suggesting that she might move to France and having a string of lovers, listing several French male names and ending with "Simone."
-They remain stoic until she points out that that's a woman's name.
+They remain stoic until she points out that the last one is a woman's name.